brianddk/trezor-tails/README.md

 # Trezor on Tails

+I would ***HIGHLY*** recommend that you backup your Tails instance before running this script.
+I've seen some of the portions of the script corrupt the persistent volume if the right thing goes wrong at the right time.
+Be warned!!!

 To apply the Trezor libraries to a Tails (v3.14) instance, do the following:

 1. Create a Tails (v3.14) instance with persistence and Admin (root) enabled.